The blue side of the capital – discover Berlin's waterways

 Kleiner Wannsee, Pohlesee, Stölpchensee and Griebnitzsee are the connection between Großer Wannsee and Glienicker See with the bridge of the same name.
 The narrow lakes, connected by canals, line up like a string of pearls.
 This connection was created - or better: expanded - a good hundred years ago…

-The 30-kilometer hike takes you through a surprisingly diverse landscape.
-It is often still characterized by rural life, which takes place around the small village churches.
+The 30 kilometer long hike takes you through a surprisingly diverse landscape.
+It is often still characterized by rural life that takes place around the small village churches.
 Despite its length, the trail is pleasant and largely avoids roads and traffic.
-But you can always find alternative routes or bus…
+But you can always find alternative routes or…

 The Wuhletalweg runs through Marzahn-Hellersdorf like a green ribbon.
 It is number 14 of the 20 main green paths in Berlin and definitely one of the most beautiful.
 The green main paths link the parks of residential areas with local recreation opportunities and landscapes.
 These paths are a wonderful…